-NBA is Not All About basketball, NBA Cares Too!
+NBA is Not Only About basketball, NBA Cares Too!

 NBA is showing to the world that it cares as NBA Cares is set to collaborate with St. Jude Children’s Research Hospital on a special event called ‘Hoops for St. Jude Week’ on March 20-27.
 The event was initiated to raise awareness on child cancer and support the hospital’s lifesaving mission.

 Customarily, NBA stars, coaches, broadcasters and basketball fanatics each year join St. Jude in an advocacy to shed light on combating, treating, and understanding child cancer at a global level.

 The event will bring light also to the successes and works of St. Jude through online, social media and in-game promotions.